 Tutoring is available through the Academic Center for Excellence (ACE).

-Currently, the Department offers majors in French Studies and Spanish as well as minors in French and Spanish.
+Currently, the Department offers majors in French Studies and Spanish as well as minors in French, Spanish and Chinese.
 The Department also offers beginning, intermediate and advanced courses in Chinese, and beginning courses in German and Latin.
-Beginning in fall 2011, the Department will offer a minor in Chinese language, literature, and culture.

 Any student enrolled in language courses at the University of North Florida may use the Foreign Language Laboratory during the hours when it is open.